JacquesLucke/animation_nodes_manual/docs/user_guide/nodes/geometry/point_list_normal.rst

 .. image:: gifs/point_list_normal_node_example.gif

-The polygon normals output of the *Mesh Object Input* node is identical in magnitude to the normals computed using the *Point List Normal* node.
+The polygon normals output of the *Mesh Object Input* node is identical to the normals computed using the *Point List Normal* node.

 .. image:: images/point_list_normal_node_example.png